zeitstein/shadow-experiments/doc/user-guide.md

 #### Effects

-*Effect* are mainly meant to be used to make manual modifications to the DOM based on data changes (e.g. help out with transitions/animations; for data modifications use [transactions](#transactions)).
+*Effects* are mainly meant to be used to make manual modifications to the DOM based on data changes (e.g. help out with transitions/animations; for data modifications use [transactions](#transactions)).
 Each effect takes a callback function, which may return an optional clean-up function.
 There are: `effect`, `mount-effect` and `render-effect`.
 Current API is:

 ```clojure
 (defc ...